Unless program-specific accreditation requirements stipulate otherwise, academic standing is defined in the following ways:

 • The minimal cumulative GPA of 3.0 is not achieved for the number of credit hours required for the degree.

-The following table indicates the amount students in enrollment restricted and enrollment unrestricted programs will be charged upon official withdrawal from the fall or spring semester.
+The following table indicates the amount students will be charged upon official withdrawal from the fall or spring semester.
 It does not indicate how much a student will be refunded.
 Refunds are dependent on the total amount of out-of-pocket payments received and the amount of financial aid a student is eligible to keep based on the official withdrawal date.

 |Program Type||Days||Student Will Be Charged|